matthewyang204/NotepadEE/README.md

 -----
 Linux
 -----
-- Download latest dev source code from the Linux repository: https://github.com/matthewyang204/NotepadEE/tree/main/Linux
+- Download latest dev source code from the Linux section of this repository: https://github.com/matthewyang204/NotepadEE/tree/main/Linux
 - These binaries are next to the Windows binaries
 - Any Debian-based distro should work for building
 - Any GUI distro from the last 10-15 years should work for running binaries